At least 64 killed in Japan after 'unprecedented' rain, dozens missing

 Roads were closed and train services suspended in parts of western Japan.
 Shinkansen bullet train services, resumed on a limited schedule after they were suspended on Friday.

-Automakers including Mazda Motor Corp (7261.T) and Daihatsu Diesel Manufacturing Co (6023.T) suspended operations at several plants on Saturday due to a shortage of parts or dangerous conditions.
+Automakers including Mazda Motor Corp (7261.T) and Daihatsu Motor Co suspended operations at several plants on Saturday due to a shortage of parts or dangerous conditions.
 They were set to decide later on Sunday on plans for the coming week.

 Electronics maker Panasonic Corp (6752.T) said one plant in Okayama, western Japan, could not be reached due to road closures, although it had been closed for the weekend anyway.
 A decision about next week would be made on Monday.